-How extreme weather events—even blizzards—are connected to rising temperatures
+How extreme weather events—like droughts—are connected to rising temperatures

 Hotter air increases ocean evaporation, and a warmer atmosphere also can hold more water than a cooler atmosphere.
 This warmer, more moist atmosphere can intensify weather events.

 Bigger storms, higher storm surgesLarger storms in recent years are exemplifying what climate models are predicting: more powerful, with unprecedented storm surges.

 Wacky winter weatherOn winter days when the temperatures are below freezing, the snowfall may be record breaking because there is more moisture in the atmosphere.

 Scorching heat The 10 warmest years globally have all occurred in the past 15 years.